About Richardson

 Jail & Inmate Records

-The Dallas County Jail in the city of Dallas serves as the primary detention facility for Dallas County.
+The Dallas County Jail in the city of Dallas is the primary detention facility for Dallas County.
 After arrest, individuals go through booking, which includes photographing and fingerprinting, before being held pending bail or court appearance.
 The jail maintains an online inmate lookup service that the public can access to search for current detainees.
 Visitation follows facility-specific rules with scheduled times and identification requirements for visitors.

 Arrest Records